smileservices/noodles.dev/readme.md

 - link technologies together. make a sort of wiki tree for each of them
 - bring into moderation p/s/t/lr with many thumbs down
 - resource views stats - use redis then have a task to update views table

+## Browser Extension
+- scan current url to see if tutorial or course exists on noodles
+- exists: retrieve rating/reviews for the user to know if it worth the time to go through
+- doesn't exist: allow the user to add it
+- can add to user collections
+- can rate resource and add review

 User badges
 -----------